pirovc/metameta/README.md

     metameta --configfile yourconfig.yaml --use-conda --keep-going --cores 24

 * The number of --cores is the total amount avaiable for the pipeline.
 Number of specific threads for the tools should be set on the configuration file (yourconfig.yaml) with the parameter "threads"
-* On the first run MetaMeta will download and install the configured tools as well as the database files necessary for each tool.
+* On the first run MetaMeta will download and install the configured tools as well as the database files (archaea and bacteria by default) necessary for each tool.

 Running sample data:
 --------------------

+	cd ~/miniconda3/opt/metameta/

 Pre-configured Archaea and Bacteria database:

-	cd ~/miniconda3/opt/metameta/

 	metameta --configfile sampledata/sample_data_archaea_bacteria.yaml --use-conda --keep-going --cores 24

-	Krona output:
-	sampledata/results/sample_data_archaea_bacteria/metametamerge/archaea_bacteria/final.metametamerge.profile.html

-Custom database (viral, reference genomes):
+Custom database (viral only reference genomes):

-	cd ~/miniconda3/opt/metameta/

 	metameta --configfile sampledata/sample_data_custom_viral.yaml --use-conda --keep-going --cores 24

+Results:

+	cd sampledata/results/

 Running MetaMeta on a cluster environment:
 ------------------------------------------